 Why, when you’re buying a flight ticket online, do they show you one price when you search and another by the time you purchase?
 The first price you see may look great, but your joy quickly fades away when you’re forced to pay for ‘additional extras” like taxes, surcharges, and so forth.
 Does it really matter that the flight is advertised as being cheap when – in reality – the extras make the total purchase a larger number than I had in my mind?
 A number that YOU had put there in the first place, don’t forget.

 Non-optional extras?
 Fool Me Once, Shame On You.

-Yes, you’ve got their attention (and maybe even their initial business) but hiding these things until close to the end of the transaction leaves a bad taste in the mouth.
-When you charge $500 delivery on a $30,000 automobile purchase, the only thing that the customer remembers is the insult of having to pay the hidden extra.
+Yes, you’ve got their attention (and maybe even their initial business).
+However, hiding these things until close to the end of the transaction leaves a bad taste in the mouth.
+When you have the gall to charge an extra $500 delivery on a $30,000 automobile purchase, the only thing the customer remembers is the insult of having to pay the hidden extra.